Skip to main content

 We are here for you and your pet 7 days a week.

 If your pet suddenly seems hurt or is acting sick we are here to help.
 We are open 7 days a week and do not charge any emergency fees, urgent care fees, or mark up services differently.
 Our exam is always $68 no matter if it is a week day or weekend.
 We know how expensive a trip to the animal ER or even a traditional animal urgent care can be.
-We are here for you and your pet 7 days a week to provide the best care possible at a reasonable price.
+We are here for you and your pet everyday to provide the best care possible at a reasonable price.
 We are transparent in pricing and will provide you an estimate on services and treatments so you are always informed both medically and financially, to be able to make the best decisions for your pet.

 Frequently Asked Questions